 To complete program and graduation requirements, the student MUST:

-1. Successfully pass by earning a “C” or above in all program courses
+1. Successfully pass by earning a “C” in the course/program

 2. Successfully pass a skills competency check-off prior to beginning the practicum component

 3. Successfully complete a minimum of 100 successful unaided blood collections and clinical hours (between 95 hours [minimum] and 125 hours [additional hours will be required if the minimum 100 successful unaided blood collections are not completed within 125 hours]) in assigned health care facilities

 4. Have a minimum cumulative GPA of 2.00 or higher